gvwilson/sensibleadventures/wrestler/wrestler.md

 *When all the torches were lit the fire on Saknus's hand flickered out.
-He smiled happily and let hell loose upon us.*
+He closed his eyes and let hell loose upon us.*

 *My uncle was standing beside me.
 He screamed and fell to the ground, clawing at his throat.
-I saw a dim form sitting astride him, strangling him with four hands while smoke poured from its eyes.
+I saw a dim form sitting astride him, strangling him with four hands while smoke poured from its eyes.*

-"He's killing us!" my brother shouted as other shamans doubled over or simply collapsed, their backs broken.*
+"He's killing us!" my brother shouted as other shamans doubled over or simply collapsed.

-*Walks-In-Storm threw his spear.
+He threw his spear.
-It flew straight,
-but faltered and fell to the earth outside Saknus's circle.*
+It faltered and fell to the earth outside Saknus's circle.*

 *People ran from the field.
 I did not.